 Putnam Funeral Homes Beginnings

 Putnam Funeral Home Inc., is one of the oldest businesses in the Sequatchie Valley.
 It was established by Mr. R.G.
 "Roscoe" Putnam with one of the early locations being in the back room of Putnam Grocery Store in Pikeville, TN.
 Mr. Putnam also established locations in Dunlap, TN and Whitwell, TN.
 Putnam-Standefer Funeral Home was established in Dunlap and Putnam-Whit Funeral Home was established in Whitwell, TN.
 Mr. Putnam died in 1951 leaving the business to his son Jack H. Putnam, who operated the business until 1979.
 It was then purchased by George and Treva Reed.
-The Reeds along with their children and continue to operate the business.
+Since their passing the business has been handed down to their children, Eric Reed and Heather Reed-Poston.

 Putnam-Reed Funeral Home

 Putnam Funeral Home Inc., is one of the oldest businesses in Bledsoe County.
 It was established in 1916 by Mr. R.G.
 "Roscoe" Putnam in the back room of Putnam Grocery Store.
 In 1922, Mr. Putnam saw the need to upgrade funeral services and opened a new establishment on Cumberland Avenue providing a motor hearse and all the modern conveniences of up-to-date funeral homes of that time.
 Mr. Putnam also purchased funeral homes in Dunlap, TN and Whitwell, TN.
 Mr. Putnam died in 1951 leaving the business to his son Jack H. Putnam, who operated the business until 1979.
 It was then purchased by George and Treva Reed, who continue to operate the business as Putnam-Reed Funeral Home, Inc. In 1986, Putnam-Reed Funeral Home moved to its current location on Highway 127 South.
 At the new location, the funeral home was able to offer more space for everything from parking to visitation, along with a chapel which is large enough to serve the community.
 The funeral home has had four locations, three on Cumberland Avenue and the present location on Highway 127, South, Pikeville, TN..
 We are a full service funeral home and offer several funeral prearrangement options along with a full line of monuments.
 We would be happy to sit down with you in your home, at your convenience, to discuss these options with you.
 We also honor all existing prearranged plans that you may already have made, even if they were made with another funeral home.
-We here at Putnam-Reed Funeral Home pride ourselves on professional service and have a fully licensed staff which includes 4 full time licensed embalmers and 5 licensed funeral directors.
 Currently, the Reeds' daughter, Heather Reed-Poston, is the manager as well as a fully licensed embalmer and funeral director.
-The Reeds' granddaughter, Victoria Housley, is serving as a funeral director/embalming apprentice.
 Our office hours are Monday, Tuesday, Wednesday, and Friday, from 8:00 am. to 4:00 p.m., or we can be reached 24 hours a day, 7 days a week if you need assistance, by simply calling (423) 447-2835.

 Reed Funeral Home

 George and Treva Gann Reed’s purchase of Hooper Funeral Home in January 2001 brings our family full circle in the Whitwell community.
 George first started in the funeral home business working for Harry Joe Hooper in the 1960s, and Treva is a native of the Victoria community.
-Our children, Heather Reed Housley and Eric Reed, have joined to help serve the families of the Sequatchie Valley during their times of need.
+Their granddaughter, Victoria Housley Rodriguez, has joined to help serve the families of the Sequatchie Valley during their times of need.

-When our family purchased the funeral home from a private company, we changed the name to Hooper-Reed Funeral Home and then to Reed Funeral Home, when we moved to our new location to reflect our family’s personal commitment to serving you.
-We want to continually make improvements.
-We have recently relocated to Hwy.
-28 for greater accessibility.
+When the Reed family purchased the funeral home from a private company, they changed the name to Hooper-Reed Funeral Home and then to Reed Funeral Home, when we moved to our recent location in 2005.

 Since Reed Funeral Home is now 100 percent owned by the Reed Family, you can be assured that your individual wishes will be carried out in the most sensitive manner possible.
 We are understanding of your situation, and we do all we can to ease your burden.
 Reed Funeral Home is, “Our Family Serving Your Family”.
-Lynn Marona is currently the manager as well as licensed funeral director and embalmer at this location.
-Contact him at 423-658-5516.
+Victoria Housley Rodriguez is currently the manager as well as licensed funeral director at this location.
+Contact her at 423-658-5516.

 Standefer-Reed Funeral Home